armanbilge/BIOINF702/assignment3.md

 for refinement as it is impossible to make accurate predictions solely based on homology [@Fis09].

-The ideal approach to structure prediction would be naïve complete simulation of protein synthesis and folding at the atomic level relying only on quantum mechanics and the fundamental laws of physics [@LWZ09].
+The ideal approach to structure prediction would be full simulation of protein synthesis and folding at the atomic level relying only on quantum mechanics and the fundamental laws of physics [@LWZ09].
 Furthermore, such simulations could yield important insights into the folding process itself, which is equally complex and varies even between proteins with homologous structure [@Lup08].